 Until now, the complexity of the design and production process made customized jewelry an expensive privilege.
 With digital tools, however, jewelers have already started offering personalized creations as part of their basic service or as a value add.
-If you go to a jeweler today and ask for an engagement ring.
-Often you'll have the option to customize a unique design.
+If you go to a jeweler today and ask for an engagement ring, often you'll have the option to customize a unique design.

 Jeweller and customer can discuss the design together, and an hour later, the customer can hold and try on a real, physical model of the ring.
 In jewelry retail, on-site digital design combined with the speed of 3D printing has drastically shortened the feedback loop between designer and customer.

 Moving from design to production is easier and faster, as hand carving a precious one-off is no longer a requirement.
-The try-on pieces can be tailored based on the customer’s requests, 3D printed again, and then manufactured with lost-wax casting, which translates to a considerable reduction in the cost of making customized jewelry.
+The try-on pieces can be tailored based on the customer’s requests, 3D printed again, and then manufactured with lost-wax casting, which translates to a considerable reduction in the cost of making customized 3D printed jewelry.

 With 3D printing, jewelry designers are able to produce designs that would be incredibly difficult to hand carve in the traditional manner.
-Breakthroughs in castable photopolymer resins are setting new standards for the quality available through an affordable desktop 3D printer.
+Breakthroughs in castable resins are setting new standards for the quality available through an affordable desktop 3D printer.

 With these long-established design restrictions now removed, we're seeing entirely new genres of design emerging from jewelers who digital capabilities in the US as well as in South Asia and Asia Pacific, and the Middle East.